 Here are ten key strategies for dealing with relapse to get you back on track.

 - Get help.
-When you recognize the signs or feel yourself starting to slip, making it a point to get help right away.
+When you recognize the signs or feel yourself slipping, make it a point to get help immediately.
 The situation won’t go away on its own.
 You need to be proactive.

 - Step up meeting attendance.
 Maybe you’ve slacked off or seriously cut down on self-help or 12-step meeting attendance.
 This is the time when you need to step it up again.
 If you’ve only been going once a week or once a month, start going several times a week, even daily.
 You need support from this network to reinforce your commitment to sobriety.

 - Lighten your load.
-Very often, what happens is that you get back into the thick of things at work or school or home and quickly become overwhelmed.
+Very often, what happens is that you get back into the thick of things at work, school, or home and quickly become overwhelmed.
 You take on too much and find you cannot possibly deliver.
 The key here is to lighten the load.
 Only tackle what you must immediately handle.
 Concentrate on working on your recovery.
 That should be your foremost priority.

 - Stick to the essentials.
 After you pare down your workload, it’s a good idea to start sticking to the essentials.
 Tend to your daily recovery routine, read recovery-oriented or other inspirational literature, spend time with positive people, and pace yourself